Understanding your business credit profile

 Your loan with OnDeck is represented as a “tradeline” of credit on your business credit report.
 When reviewing the report, however, our tradeline won’t be displayed as “OnDeck.”
 This is because the bureaus do not specify the names of lenders on business credit reports for privacy reasons, unlike on consumer credit reports.

-The best way to identify your OnDeck tradeline is to find your current balance with us and match it to the “balance” or “outstanding balance” listed in the tradeline.
+The best way to identify your OnDeck tradeline is to review the “balance” or “outstanding balance” listed in the tradeline, and then compare it to what your current balance is with OnDeck at the point in time the tradeline indicates.
 You can find your current OnDeck term loan balance in the Monthly Statement or your OnDeck online account.
 For lines of credit, you can find your current balance on the home page of the online account.

 Once you’ve accessed your report and identified the current/outstanding balance, you can review our guide below on how to decipher your report details, along with examples of what each bureau’s report looks like.